Hartford Whalers: Hurricanes' Whalers tribute

-In 2018, the Hurricanes announced they would wear Hartford Whalers throwback uniforms during two games against the Boston Bruins, first on December 23, 2018, at home and again on March 5, 2019, in Boston.
+In 2018, the Hurricanes announced they would wear green Hartford Whalers throwback uniforms during two games against the Boston Bruins, first on December 23, 2018, at home and again on March 5, 2019, in Boston.
 The announcement was generally viewed as positive recognition of the roots of the Hurricane franchise, although not all former Whalers' fans approved of the use.
 The Hurricanes again wore the Whalers uniforms for a home game against the Los Angeles Kings, on January 11, 2020.
 Its fourth appearance came on January 29, 2022, against the New Jersey Devils.
+The most recent appearance came on March 26, 2023, in a 4–3 shootout loss to the Bruins.

 Adidas' "Reverse Retro" program in 2021 saw the Hurricanes wear silver versions of the classic Whalers uniform, bridging both Whalers eras in the design.

+In the 2023–24 season, the Hurricanes wore a white version of the Whalers uniform against the Devils, and donned Cooperalls in pregame warmups.
+The same white uniforms were worn for a game against the Buffalo Sabres the following season, on February 27, 2025.